 You may type the letter if you prefer–no email is accepted for this project.
 Your letters will not be read, but shredded and combined with all of the other letters received (with all of their different colored paper and envelopes, handwriting styles and beautiful stamps) into a very large paper quilt.

 You can follow the project’s blog or sign up for the newsletter to keep up with the progress of the project.
 If you include your mailing address I’ll send you a handwritten thank you on a postcard, and include an affirmation created just for you.

 Writing letters is different than having a conversation.
 Writing allows you the time to have your say uninterrupted, and it allows you to cross out, edit, trash and start again all over.
 It’s a way of communication that lets you gather your thoughts and allow the other person to savor them.
-It’s both a meditative and respectful process.
+Writing to heal can become both a meditative and respectful process.

 The project assumes that whoever and wherever the recipients of these letters are on their path of existence, living or dead, that they will energetically receive and appreciate the messages and that their authors will be a little lighter of heart and spirit for having participated.